 Most of the assets used in land-based mining activities are located within the same jurisdiction.
-It is common that the mines, quarries, warehouses, as well as the related licenses and rights, and sometimes processing facilities, are found in the same country.
-In the case of DSM, while the extraction and licenses are indeed located in the Area, it is possible that related capital assets, vessels, smelters, and other rights are found in one ore more other country(ies).
-The sale of an entity holding the entire business can give rise to capital gains whose value derive from underlying assets found in different jurisdictions.
+It is common that the mines, quarries, and warehouses, as well as the related licenses and rights, and sometimes processing facilities, are found in the same country.
+In the case of DSM, while the extraction and licenses are indeed located in the Area, it is possible that related capital assets, vessels, smelters, and other rights may be found in one ore more other country(ies).
+The sale of an entity holding the entire business can give rise to capital gains whose value derives from underlying assets found in different jurisdictions.

-As will be discussed below, the proposed Indirect Transfer of Rights Tax is triggered when there is an alienation of shares deriving value from certain rights and assets located in the Area.
+The proposal discussed below, triggers a tax on the "indirect transfer of rights" when there is an alienation of shares deriving value from certain rights and assets located in the Area.
 In order to determine whether the value of the transaction is derived from the value of the underlying assets, it is important to understand how to value shares and mining assets.